The Joy of the Photography Shot List

 One Photography Shot List To Rule Them All

-There’s someone setting up and moving lights around, lots of people in a huddle around a laptop.
+There’s someone setting up and moving lights, lots of people in a huddle around a laptop.
 The occasional piece of furniture borrowed from a near by office and set up in the middle of the lobby.

 And, plenty of phone calls getting people to their marks and out again before their next conference call.
 It’s a never ending swirl of action through the office.
 It’s enough to make anyone nervous.

 However, it doesn’t have to be a stressful interruption of the work day.
-With a good and detailed photography shot list in hand, it can actually be a fun and creative process that yields tons of strong marketing photos for your image library, with a minimum of disruption to the day’s workflow.
+With a good shot list in hand, it can actually be a fun and creative process that yields tons of strong brand photos for your image library, with a minimum of disruption to the day’s workflow.

 So, how do you make a good photography shot list?

-The simple way to make a Photography shot list, is to just start at the beginning…
+The simple way to make a brand photography shot list, is to just start at the beginning…

 Brainstorm images and image concepts that might work well to illustrate concepts on your web page.

-If you are a manufacturer, perhaps an action shot of the latest piece of equipment, making your high value goods quickly and efficiently.
+If you are a manufacturer, perhaps an action shot of the latest piece of equipment, making your goods quickly and efficiently.

-For bio tech and life sciences R & D, an image of one of your techs in your state of the art lab should probably be on the list.
+For bio tech R & D, an image of one of your techs in your state of the art lab should probably be on the list.

 If your people do proposals, white papers or speaking engagements, then there are a number of portrait possibilities to consider

-With the results of your brainstorming session, you can now start to whittle down the list and organize your photography shot list with a few simple, but important, criteria:
+With the results of your brainstorming session, you can now start to whittle down the list and organize your photography shot list using a few simple, but important, criteria:

-2. Does it feature a key player or marketing concept for the company?
+- Does it feature a key player or marketing concept for the brand?

 That last one is really vital to the process.
 A must have shot is one that has an immediate place in the marketing.